IRS is refunding $1.2 billion – who qualifies and when payments will happen

-(NEXSTAR) – Some taxpayers are going to see a boost to their bank accounts soon – the IRS has announced that it will be refunding $1.2 billion in tax filing penalties.
+A handful of eligible taxpayers could see a boost to their bank accounts soon.

-Nearly 1.6 million people will automatically get a refund after filing certain 2019 or 2020 returns late, according to the IRS.
+The IRS has announced it will be refunding $1.2 billion in tax filing penalties, meaning nearly 1.6 million people will automatically get a refund after filing certain 2019 or 2020 returns late.

 Who is eligible?

-Americans who filed forms in both the 1040 and 1120 series, or a form listed in this news release, are eligible as long as they file their late 2019 or 2020 return by the September deadline.
+Americans who filed forms in both the 1040 and 1120 series, or one of the forms listed in this news release, are eligible as long as they file their late 2019 or 2020 return by the September deadline.

 Along with individuals, the IRS is also offering relief to banks, employers and other businesses that filed information returns such as those in the 1099 series.
 In those cases, eligible 2019 returns will have to have been filed by Aug.
 1, 2020, and 2020 returns by Aug.
 1, 2021.